Tennessee Developmental Disabilities Network

 - Tennessee Council on Developmental Disabilities

 - University of Tennessee Center for Developmental Disabilities

 - Vanderbilt Kennedy Center for Excellence in Developmental Disabilities

-The federal Developmental Disabilities Act creates State Councils, Protection and Advocacy Systems, and University Centers for Excellence in every state and U.S. territory.
+The federal Developmental Disabilities Act created State Councils, Protection and Advocacy Systems, and University Centers for Excellence in every state and U.S. territory.
 The Act was written by people with developmental disabilities, their families, and disability policy experts, and guides each agency’s activities.
 Tennessee is a national leader in how closely our DD Act agencies work together.
 Our national network of DD Act agencies is organized under the U.S. Dept. of Health and Human Services.

 How the Network Works Together